muqarrab1217/POS-System/README.md

 ### **Backend**
 - Spring Boot
-- Hibernate/JPA (for ORM and database management)
+- jdbc Template (for database management)
 - MySQL (or PostgreSQL) for data storage
 - Spring Security for authentication
 - RESTful APIs for communication with the frontend